You’ve lent your car to a friend to go to the grocery store. An hour later, you get the call that they’ve gotten into an accident.

 3. Add any “frequent drivers” to your insurance policy.
 This includes anyone who drives your car more than once per month, lives in your household, or drives you around if you need assistance.

 4. Know your insurance policy.
 Some insurers are stricter than others when it comes to lending out your car.
-Read your policy and talk to an agent to make sure you’re fully covered.
+Read your policy and talk through it with an insurance advisor at (844) 819-2221 to make sure you’re fully covered.

 Remember that auto insurance follows the car, not the driver.
 So if your car is involved in an accident, you are almost always held financially responsible for damages.
 Make sure you only hand your keys over to someone who is trustworthy and responsible.